Aiven-Open/gcs-connector-for-apache-kafka/README.md

 messages coming in them and periodically dumps the collected data to the specified bucket in GCS.

+Sometimes—for example, on reprocessing of some data—the connector will overwrite files that are already in the bucket.
+You need to ensure the bucket doesn't have a retention policy that prohibits overwriting.

 ### File name format

 The connector uses the following format for output files (blobs):